reddybharat/agentic-rag/README.md

 ## Node Descriptions

-The system consists of several specialized nodes that work together:
+The system now follows a streamlined, agentic flow:

-- **Ingestor Node**: Processes uploaded PDF documents, extracts text, and stores embeddings in the vector database (ChromaDB)
+- **Ingestor Node**: If the user uploads PDF files, this node processes the documents, extracts text, and stores embeddings in the vector database (ChromaDB).
+If no files are uploaded, this step is skipped.
-- **Retriever Node**: Searches the vector database for relevant document chunks based on user query
-- **Search Node**: Agent node which performs web searches using provided tools (eg. Tavily, DuckDuckGo etc) for real-time information when needed
+- **Router Agent Node**: The entry point for every user query.
+This is an agent node with access to both the vector database (for document retrieval) and web search tools (Tavily, DuckDuckGo, etc).
+It decides, for each query, how to combine document and web knowledge to generate the best possible answer.
-- **Rewrite Node**: Refines and improves responses using LLM reasoning and context from other nodes
+- **Rewrite Node**: Takes the answer from the router agent and rewrites it for clarity, completeness, and presentability using LLM reasoning and formatting.
-- **Chat Node**: Manages conversation flow (simply, continue chat or finish)
+- **Chat Routing Node**: Determines whether the conversation should continue (awaiting further user input) or finish (ending the session).

 ## About